Boca Raton, Florida

 |Off-Day Activity||Yoga and enjoying coffee in my PJs|

 My name is Karin, but in many circles, I'm known as Happy Mama.
 You will rarely see me without my signature braids and visor!
-I am 47 years old, married to Mr. Fantastic, and after a 10x IVF journey, have 2 amazing kids – Baxter (age 9) and Cassidy (age 6).
-I’m a mama and wife and a runner and coach.
+I am 48 years old and have 2 amazing kids – Baxter (age 10) and Cassidy (age 7).
+I’m a mama and a runner and a coach.
 I'm known for speaking in quote — and not infrequently, John Wooden quote.

 I started running in my early teens, when I needed a way to/from swim practice.
 I eventually made my way into triathlon, competing nationally at 16.
 I did high school cross country/track, and tris on the side.
 I ran recreationally in college, and my senior year (1996) did my first full marathon.
 I trashed my knee at mile 19, and over the next 10 years, had 8 knee surgeries and figured I was done running.
 Alas, not yet.

 In 2005, I lost a dear friend to leukemia.
 I started "Joggin' for Jenn" and over the next 4 years, raised $10,000 for the Leukemia & Lymphoma Society by running full/half marathons.
 In 2006, 2 days after the Chicago Marathon, I had my 9th knee surgery.
 In 2010, I ran what I suspected would be my last long race (San Diego Rock n Roll Half).

 When I started Joggin’ For Jenn, the focus was on raising funds and awareness to support the Leukemia & Lymphoma Society.
 As I’ve grown as a person and a runner, I’ve found other ways to give back and pay it forward.